ChrAfonso/imagination/Readme.md

 Created during the Summer Game Jam 2015 in Graz

-Return to your Childhood, where simple you simply needed to arrange buildings blocks to make anything, from a race car to a space ship to a castle and so on.
+Return to your Childhood, where it is as simple arraging buildings blocks to make anything, from a race car to a space ship to a castle and much more.
 Watch those blocks come to live from your playroom.
+Relive your early days of your very own childhood!

 **Features 5 different Games:**